openvswitch/ovs/Documentation/howto/docker.rst

      The options are ``geneve`` or ``stt``.
 Your kernel must have support for your chosen ``$ENCAP_TYPE``.
 Both ``geneve`` and ``stt`` are part of the Open vSwitch kernel module that is compiled from this repo.
-If you use the Open vSwitch kernel module from upstream Linux, you will need a minumum kernel version of 3.18 for ``geneve``.
+If you use the Open vSwitch kernel module from upstream Linux, you will need a minimum kernel version of 3.18 for ``geneve``.
 There is no ``stt`` support in upstream Linux.
 You can verify whether you have the support in your kernel as follows::